 Electric vehicles: developing the market and infrastructure

-The Business, Energy & Industrial Strategy Committee has launched an inquiry into electric vehicles, the challenges they represent for the energy infrastructure and the actions needed to support the development of this market.
+The Business, Energy & Industrial Strategy Committee's inquiry into electric vehicles, the challenges they represent for the energy infrastructure and the actions needed to support the development of this market.

 Objectives of the consultation

-The Committee will be calling witnesses to provide oral evidence based on the written submissions received for the previous inquiry to examine barriers to the market's development and the support it needs to progress.
-It will also look at charging infrastructure as well as purchase costs and incentives to increase electric vehicle sales.
+The Committee called witnesses to provide oral evidence based on the written submissions received for the previous inquiry to examine barriers to the market's development and the support it needed to progress.
+The Committee also look at charging infrastructure as well as purchase costs and incentives to increase electric vehicle sales.

-The Committee also invites written submissions in relation to the additional points below:
+The Committee also invited written submissions in relation to the additional points below: